-Figure 119
+Figure 155

-Table 53 Network Setting > Home Networking > LAN Setup
+Table 78 Network Setting > Home Networking > LAN Setup

-LABEL DESCRIPTION DESCRIPTION Interface Group Group Name Select the interface group that you want to configure for the LAN settings.
+LABEL DESCRIPTION Interface Group Group Name Select the interface group that you want to configure for the LAN settings.
 You must enable DHCP.
 LAN IP Setup IP Address Enter the LAN IP address you want to assign to your in dotted decimal notation, for example, (factory default).
 Subnet Mask Enter the subnet mask of your network in dotted decimal notation, for example 255.255.255.0 (factory default).
 Your Zyxel Device automatically computes the subnet mask based on the IP address you enter, so do not change this field unless you are instructed to do so.
-DHCP Server State DHCP Select Enable to have your Zyxel Device assign IP addresses, an IP default gateway and DNS servers to LAN computers and other devices that are DHCP clients.
+IGMP Snooping See Section 14.1 on page 353 for more information on IGMP snooping.
+Active Select Enable to allow the Zyxel Device to passively learn multicast group.
+IGMP Mode Select Standard Mode to forward multicast packets to a port that joins the multicast group and broadcast unknown multicast packets from the WAN to all LAN ports.
+Select Blocking Mode to block all unknown multicast packets from the WAN.
+DHCP Server State DHCP Select Enable to have your Zyxel Device assign IP addresses, an IP default gateway and DI servers to LAN computers and other devices that are DHCP clients.
 If you select Disable , you need to manually configure the IP addresses of the computers and other devices on your LAN.
 If you select DHCP Relay , the Zyxel Device acts as a surrogate DHCP server and relays DHCP requests and responses between the remote server and the clients.
-IP Addressing Values The IP Addressing Va lues fields appear only when you select Enable in the DHCP field.
+DHCP Relay Server A ddress This field is only availe able when you select DHCP Relay in the DHCP field.
+IP Address Enter the IPv4 IP address of the actual remote DHCP server in this field.
+IP Addressing Values The IP Addressing Va alues fields appear only when you select Enable in the DHCP field.
 Beginning IP Address This field specifies the first of the contiguous addresses in the IP address pool.
 Ending IP Address This field specifies the last of the contiguous addresses in the IP address pool.
 Auto reserve IP for the same host Enable this if you want to reserve the IP address for the same host.
-DHCP Server Lease Ti me they log in.
-DHCP cer ne DHCP-assigned addresses is used.
-DHCP automatically assigns IP addresses to clients when ntralizes IP address management on central computers that run the DHCP server program. es, for a period of time, which means that past addresses are "recycled" and made available nt to other systems.
-This field is only availa able when you select Enable in the DHCP field.
+DHCP Server Lease T ime they log in.
+DHCP ce me DHCP-assigned addresses is used.
+DHCP automatically assigns IP addresses to clients when entralizes IP address management on central computers that run the DHCP server program. ses, for a period of time, which means that past addresses are "recycled" and made available ent to other systems.
+This field is only availe able when you select Enable in the DHCP field.
 Days/Hours/Minutes DHCP server leases an address to a new client device for a period of time, called the DHCP lease time.
 When the lease expires, the DHCP server might assign the IP address to a different client device.
-DNS Values This field appears only y when you select Enable in the DHCP field.
-DNS The Zyxel Device supports DNS proxy by default.
-The Zyxel Device sends out its own LAN IP address to the DHCP clients as the first DNS server address.
-DHCP clients use this first DNS server to send domain-name queries to the Zyxel Device.
-The Zyxel Device sends a response directly if it has a record of the domain-name to IP address mapping.
-If it does not, the Zyxel Device queries an outside DNS server and relays the response to the DHCP client.
-Select DNS Proxy to have the DHCP clients use the Zyxel Device's own LAN IP address.
-The Zyxel Device works as a DNS relay.
-Select Static if you have the IP address of a DNS server.
-Enter the DNS server's IP address in the field to the right.
-Select From ISP if your ISP dynamically assigns DNS server information (and the Zyxel Device's WAN IP address).
+DNS Values